cgescoto/Lab05-Project1/README.md

 # Lab05-Project1
-In this lab (project 1), students are expected to implement four ways (repectively by array, stack, queue, and linked list) to check whether input from a file is palindrome.
+In this lab (project 1), students are expected to implement four ways (respectively by array, stack, queue, and linked list) to check whether input from a file is palindrome.
 By definition, a word, phrase, or sequence is called palindrome if it reads the same backward as forward.
 For this project, we only consider numerical inputs that read from a test file.

 # Examples by pseudocode:
 ```